DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 ### 1.Loading the value of "x"
 ![load x value](/img/computer_diag_loading_x.png)
 Ok, what is happening here?
-Let's analize it:
-1) The program counter is at 0x00
-2) The instruction 0x00 (Load x) is passed to the CU and decoded
-3) DS and RS gates are set according to the arguments of the instruction
-4) The value of 0x3A (x) is loaded into the register 0x10
+The program counter is at 0x00 and the instruction 0x00 (Load x) is passed to the CU and decoded.
+After that the DS and RS gates are set according to the arguments of the instruction and the value of 0x3A (x) is loaded into the register 0x10.

 In our model this operation takes just 1 clock cycle (in a real case this can be different) and it happens almost inmediately if we ignore the propagation delay of the hardware.